SaiRohithkandula/Healthcare-Data-Visualization-Portal/README.md

-healthcare data visualization portal aimed at providing insightful and intuitive visual representations of healthcare data.
+Healthcare data visualization portal aimed at providing insightful and intuitive visual representations of healthcare data.
 The platform empowers healthcare professionals and stakeholders to make informed decisions based on a visual analysis of complex healthcare data.

 ## Project Objectives